About

 A consistent drive for excellence

-To insure a level of consistency in our contributions, OCP requires that all contributions meet three out of the four core OCP tenets below:
+To ensure a level of consistency in our contributions, OCP requires that all contributions meet three out of the five core OCP tenets below:

 This commitment to excellence keeps OCP at the forefront of the open source compute movement.
 A full explanation of the OCP core tenets can be seen here.